MilesMcBain/friendlyeval/README.md

 ## 5  18.7   8 360.0 175 3.15 3.440 17.02  0  0    3    2      0
 ```

 A common usage pattern is to take a list of expressions.
-Consider the `filter_louly` function that reports the number of rows filtered:
+Consider the `filter_loudly` function that reports the number of rows filtered:

 ```
 filter_loudly(mtcars, cyl >= 6, am == 1)